dhrone/pyIOT/doc/source/example.rst

 The Epson 1080UB uses Epson's ESC/VP21 automation protocol.
 It is a synchronous protocol only responding as a result of a command being sent to it.
 This means that you must poll the projector to find out what changes may have occurred to it.

 The format for a message is :<command> <parameter>\\r with the projector providing the ':' character and the controlling system providing the command, parameter and the carriage return '\\r'.
+So for this projector, end of line is '\\r:' as opposed to the more standard '\\n'.

 We will use the following subset of the Epson ESC/VP21 automation protocol